falko17/aaoffline/README.md

 This is due to the HTML5 audio API being implemented differently in Firefox, refer to [#1](https://github.com/falko17/aaoffline/issues/1) for details.
 As a workaround, use the `--disable-html5-audio` option with `aaoffline`, and then use a local HTTP server to serve the files—this way does not use the HTML5 audio API.
 If you have Python installed, you can run `python3 -m http.server -d CASE_DIRECTORY` to run a simple web server, then you just need to access the URL it outputs.

+[^1]: Both modern `aaonline.fr` and out-of-date `aceattorney.sparklin.org` URLs are supported.

+[^2]: This is set to 5 by default, but a higher number can lead to significantly faster downloads.
+Don't overdo it, though, or some servers may block you.